MicrosoftDocs/dynamics-365-customer-engagement/ce/mobile-app/v8/go-mobile/get-started/email-sign-in.md

 > [!IMPORTANT]
 > - This feature is supported for both version 8.x (Online and on-premises) when signing in using the mobile app on an iOS device.
-> - If you are a government cloud user, you will need to sign in using the government cloud URL.
+> - If you are a Dynamics 365 US Government(GCC and GCC High)user, you are required to sign in using the web address option.
+For more information, see [](https://docs.microsoft.com/en-us/dynamics365/customer-engagement/admin/government/microsoft-dynamics-365-government Dynamics 365 US Government).

 ## Sign in with your email address